-- a) All patients are removed from the scoop or spinal board within twenty minutes of arrival at the Emergency Department or as soon as possible - All patients with a spinal cord injury are transferred from surface to surface by means of a spinal board and accompanying secure head device, scoop stretcher or vacuum mattress with pat slide - c) Spinal column alignment to be maintained throughout all turns, procedures and transfer manoeuvres - d) All patients must be assessed for pressure area protection on each roll. - e) All patients with a spinal cord injury (plus/minus spinal column) injuries are managed initially on a spinal bed or firm / foam mattress straight away.
-Dynamic / Airflow mattresses are not to be used without prior consultation with a spinal surgeon or the SCIC - f) All patients will have a regime of 2-3 hourly spinal log roll turns established as soon as is practical from arrival and within 3 hours of admission to the unit.
-Patients can be left in the alignment side lying / running man position for a maximum of 3 hours, or as long as the patient tolerates it, whichever is shorter.
+- a) All patients are removed from the scoop or spinal board within twenty minutes of arrival at the Emergency Department or as soon as possible - All patients with a spinal cord injury are transferred from surface to surface by means of a spinal board and accompanying secure head device, scoop stretcher or vacuum mattress with pat slide - c) Spinal column alignment to be maintained throughout all turns, procedures and transfer manoeuvres - d) All patients must be assessed for pressure area protection on each roll - e) All patients with a spinal cord injury (plus/minus spinal column) injuries are managed initially on a spinal bed or firm / foam mattress straight away.
+Dynamic / Airflow mattresses are not to be used without prior consultation with a spinal surgeon or the SCIC - f) All patients will have a regime of 2-3 hourly spinal log roll turns, for child / young people 2 hourly spinal log roll turns should be established as soon as is practical from arrival and within 3 hours of admission to the unit.
+Patients can be left in the alignment side lying / running man position for a maximum of 3 hours and 2 hours in children, or as long as the patient tolerates it, whichever is shorter.
 Consider timely use of analgesia to promote the use of a side lying / running man position.
 Liaise with the physiotherapist/spinal practitioner and refer to the manual handling guidelines.
-If the regime is problematic, contact the SCIC for further advice - g) All patients should be managed in a flat/ horizontal bed.
+If the regime is problematic, contact the SCIC for further advice.
+See Appendix 2 - g) All patients should be managed in a flat/ horizontal bed.
 Whole bed tilt, feet down to a maximum of 15° - 30° can be used if felt it would assist with medical management/ stability - h) In supine block elevate feet to a 90° resting position, using pillows.
+Care to ensure no direct contact with heels.
 Do not force the feet into position.
-Position the hands-on small pillows.
-It is good practice for nursing and therapy staff to consider that, for tetraplegic patients', shoulders should be abducted, and alternate arms raised at each turn, aiming for 90° abduction with lateral rotation. (see pictures in Appendix 2)
+Liaison with physiotherapy team regarding provision of PRAFO'S. See pictures in Appendix 2 - i) Position the hands-on small pillows.
+It is good practice for nursing and therapy staff to consider that, for tetraplegic patients', shoulders should be abducted, and alternate arms raised at each turn, aiming for 90° abduction with lateral rotation.
+See Appendix 2